Cornell-MAE-UG/fa25-portfolio-jamesk26/_projects/turbo-analysis.md

 - Bejan, A., Tsatsaronis, G., Moran, M., "Thermal Design and Optimization" — exergy approaches and irreversibility.
 - HowStuffWorks — "How Turbochargers Work" — accessible engineering overview: https://auto.howstuffworks.com/turbo.htm
 - Manufacturer application notes (examples): BorgWarner, Garrett, Honeywell/Continental technical papers and compressor map datasheets (see manufacturer websites).

----

-If you'd like, I can now:

-- Fetch a specific turbocharger model's compressor map and datasheet and embed it in the page.
-- Run a Python notebook that computes a matched operating point (compressor PR, corrected mass flow, and required turbine power) for a chosen engine operating point and add plots/screenshots to `assets/images/turbo/`.